Low-rank Approximation of Linear Maps: Conclusion

 \section{Conclusion}

-We have shown that there exists a closed-form optimal solution to the non-convex problem related to low-rank approximation of linear bounded operators in the sense of the $p$-th Schatten norm.
+We have shown that there exists a closed-form optimal solution to the non-convex problem related to low-rank approximation of linear bounded operators in the sense of the Hilbert-Schmidt norm.
 This result generalizes to low-rank operator in Hilbert spaces solutions obtained in the context of low-rank matrix approximation.
 As in the latter finite-dimensional case, the proposed closed-form solution takes the form of the orthogonal projection of the solution of the unconstrained problem onto a specific low-dimensional subspace.
 However, the proof is substantially different.
 It relies on the well-known Schmidt-Eckhart-Young-Mirsky theorem.
-The proposed theorem is discussed and applied to various contexts, including low-rank approximation with respect to the trace norm, the $2$-induced norm and the Hilbert-Schmidt norm, or kernel-based and continuous DMD.
+The proposed theorem is discussed and applied to various contexts, including low-rank approximation for kernel-based or continuous DMD.